-They struggle because their communication stops landing the way they think it is.
+Most sales professionals don't lose business because they lack knowledge or work ethic.
+They lose it because their communication stops landing the way they think it does.

 That gap between intention and impact is where leadership breaks down.